Jitao-Z/DB-Research-Project/README.md

 Short description: this is a database research project for analyzing diabetes condition in California population

 ## What are our research questions?
-We will explore how diabetes has impacted the health of the Californian population from 2016 to 2022, as measured by the number of hospitalizations (short-term and long-term complications) and deaths.
+We will explore how diabetes has impacted the health of the Californian population from 2016 to 2022, as measured by the number of hospitalizations and deaths.

 We will be conducting this research question in three specific directions:
 1. sth